chrisvrakas/mkgrid/README.md

 ---

 mkgrid is a single-file, browser-based tool for planning your Instagram grid *before* you post.
-Drag in your photos, arrange the feed, crop every tile, span an image across a whole row, preview the whole profile, and export post-ready images — or the entire feed as one picture.
-Nothing uploads.
+Drag in your photos, arrange the feed, crop every tile, span an image across a whole row, rearrange rows, preview the whole profile, and export post-ready images — or the entire feed as one picture.
+Nothing uploads to servers.
 Nothing tracks you.
 Nothing leaves your machine.

-Built for people who want to plan a beautiful feed without handing unreleased work to someone else's server first.
+Built for people who want to plan a beautiful feed without handing unreleased work to big-tech surveillance capitalism

 > The privacy isn't a setting you toggle.
 It's the architecture.
 There is no backend to leak to. → **[privacy.html](https://mkgrid.app/privacy.html)**